Fibrations of $\infty$-categories

 \begin{terminology}

 We require the use of both small, large, and very large $\oo$-categories in this work.
 Our convention is that all-capitalization represents the very large version of an $\oo$-category.
 In particular, $\Cat$ is the $\oo$-category whose objects are small $\oo$-categories; $\CAT$ is the very large $\oo$-category whose objects are $\oo$-categories.
-In particular, $\Cat$ is an object of $\CAT$.
-We use likewise notatation for the $\oo$-category $\Spaces$ and the very large $\oo$-category $\SPACES$.
+In particular, $\Cat$ is an object in $\CAT$.
+We use matching notation for the $\oo$-category $\Spaces$ and the very large $\oo$-category $\SPACES$.

 \end{terminology}